LouisCAD/Splitties/viewdsl/README.md

 `LayoutParams`, and its own `lParams` function, it should be named `defaultLParams` instead to prevent any overload resolution ambiguity.
 A great example is `AppBarLayout` that is a child class of `LinearLayout` and has such extension functions for `LayoutParams`.
+8. In case the function is specialized for non default use case (e.g. adding an `AppBarLayout` into a `CoordinatorLayout`), it can have a custom name, but should always end with `LParams` (e.g.
+`appBarLParams`).

 ##### **WARNING** regarding `lParams` and `defaultLParams` usage: